 One thing to keep in mind though and that is any achievement you mention in your resume you must also be able to support.
 Anyone can claim to have achieved great things, but not everyone can support or prove that they actually did them.
 Be prepared to support your claim!

-Employers appreciate candidates who know what they have to offer and they’ve taken the time to go beyond submitting a template or mediocre resume.
+Employers appreciate candidates who know what they have to offer and have taken the time to go beyond submitting a template or mediocre resume.
 It sends the message the candidate understands the employer’s time is a precious commodity and that they have no intention of wasting it.

 Now that you know what goes into a well-written resume and what motivates potential employers to put you in the “keep pile,” does your resume meet the criteria?
 If not, seriously consider working with a resume writing expert who does.